-Yesterday, I looked at aggregate job-creation numbers, comparing presidents Bush and Obama.
-Today, I am looking at the number of private jobs created during President Bush’s eight years and comparing that with President Obama’s record, in order to test the accuracy of Florida congresswoman Debbie Wasserman Schultz’s claim that President Obama is on track to create more jobs in 2010 than President Bush did in his entire eight years of office.
+Yesterday, I looked at aggregate numbers of job creation between presidents Bush and Obama.
+Today, I am looking at the number of private jobs created during president Bush eight years and compare it to the number of jobs created under president Obama to see how inaccurate is Florida congresswoman Debbie Wasserman Schultz’s claim that President Obama is on pace to create more jobs in 2010 than President Bush did in his eight years of office.

-Overall, during Bush’s eight years in office, 7.6 million jobs were created.
+Overall, during president Bush’s eight years in office, 7.6 million jobs were created.
 As I mentioned yesterday, the net number is negative, mainly because of the overwhelming number of job losses during his last month in office.
-So far, under President Obama’s tenure, some 938,000 jobs have been created — after losing 3.2 million private jobs.
+So far, under president Obama’s tenure, some 938,000 jobs were created (after losing 3.2 million private jobs.)
 And it could get worse.
 According to the front page of the New York Times today:

 Less than a month before November elections, the United States is mired in a grim New Normal that could last for years.
 That has policy makers, particularly the Federal Reserve, considering a range of ever more extreme measures, as noted in the minutes of its last meeting, released Tuesday.[ … ] Even top Obama officials concede the unemployment rate could climb higher still.